Bohr model: Replacement

-In 1925, a new kind of mechanics was proposed, quantum mechanics, in which Bohr's model of electrons traveling in quantized orbits was extended into a more accurate model of electron motion.
-The new theory was proposed by Werner Heisenberg.
+In 1925, a new kind of mechanics was proposed, quantum mechanics, in which Bohr's model of electrons traveling in quantized orbits was extended into more accurate model of electron motion.
+The new framework of the theory was proposed by Werner Heisenberg in the Umdeutung paper that was later extended into matrix mechanics with Max Born and Pascual Jordan.
 Another form of the same theory, wave mechanics, was discovered by the Austrian physicist Erwin Schrödinger independently, and by different reasoning.
 Schrödinger employed de Broglie's matter waves, but sought wave solutions of a three-dimensional wave equation describing electrons that were constrained to move about the nucleus of a hydrogen-like atom, by being trapped by the potential of the positive nuclear charge.